bilyi1andrii/Stroke_prediction_analysis/README.md

 # Research Project: Stroke Prediction

 ## Overview
 For our research project, we used an open-source dataset from the Kaggle platform.
-The dataset is available at the following link: Stroke Prediction Dataset.
+You can take a look at the data located in Dataset folder.
 The dataset is intended for educational purposes.
 The data table contains a small amount of null values and includes 11 columns of attributes.

 ## Goal
 The primary goal of our project is to investigate the main sources of strokes.
 Specifically, we aim to: